 However, bicyclists also owe a duty of care to motorists.
 For example, a bike rider must respect a driver while sharing the road.
 Therefore, if a biker cuts off a vehicle and the driver swerves into another car, the bicyclist may be responsible for paying the damage to both vehicles, including the medical costs of all passengers.

 Unfortunately, even the most clear-cut cases of driver negligence may fail if the claim is not filed within the appropriate timeframe.
 A legal concept known as the statute of limitations governs when a plaintiff’s case can go to court.
-Under Florida Statute § 95.11, all claims alleging personal injury due to a bike accident have a time limit of four years from the date of the incident to be filed in court.
+Under Florida Statute § 95.11, all claims alleging personal injury due to a bike accident have a time limit of four years from the date of the incident to be filed in court with a few rare exceptions.
 A dedicated lawyer in Plantation like David Fuchs can help a plaintiff file their claim on time and retain their right to financial compensation.

 Let a Plantation Bicycle Accident Attorney Pursue the Claim